Expert Healthcare Market Insights.

 Hunter

-Hunter became CEO in 2022 when Joslin Marketing became Joslin Insight.
-He received an Honorary Member Award from the American Organization for Nursing Leadership (AONL) for groundbreaking research conducted during the COVID-19 pandemic.
-Shedding light on the mental health needs of nurse leaders, his analyses led to Beyond Gratitude, a campaign with AONL and The DAISY Foundation to provide overdue support for nurse managers.
+Assuming the helm as CEO in 2022, Hunter led the transformation of Joslin Insight into a cloud-based data analytics consultancy.
+He received an Honorary Member Award from the American Organization for Nursing Leadership for his contributions to nursing during the COVID-19 pandemic.
+Identifying the mental health needs of nurse managers, his work led to Beyond Gratitude, a campaign with AONL and The DAISY Foundation.

-Hunter’s work has been featured in TIME, The Washington Post, The New York Times, The Atlantic, Bloomberg News, as well as by the United States Senate Finance Committee, the United States Surgeon General Advisory, and the United States White House COVID-19 Taskforce.
+Over the years, Hunter’s work has been featured in Forbes, TIME, The New York Times, The Washington Post, The Atlantic, Bloomberg News, and numerous healthcare publications, such as Nurse Leader, the Voice of Nursing Leadership, Becker’s Hospital Review, Management in Healthcare, and The New England Journal of Medicine, as well as by the United States Senate Finance Committee and the United States Surgeon General Advisory.

 Daryl